 Kim and Scott of Yellow Brick Home recently incorporated the Mello sofa series into their Michigan cottage.
 With two dogs, a baby, and a large-scale renovation on their hands, the couple needed a piece that was easy to maintain in a busy area.

 Spills are the inevitable nemeses of couches.
-You’re enjoying a nice pasta bolognese when all the sudden your sofa is too.
+You’re enjoying a nice pasta bolognese when all the sudden your mid-century sofa is too.
 Treating stains on fabric vs. leather sofas have different procedural steps, but both start the same way: soak it up.
 Regardless of your spill-type, blotting the spill with a soft cloth is the first step towards rehabbing your couch.

 Once you’ve blotted, the divergence begins.
 For fabric, you’ll need to check the manufacturer’s instructions.
 Depending on your sofa’s fabric makeup and post-manufacturing treatment, certain cleaning methods will work better than others.
 Some might even further stain or discolor your couch.
 As with anything, quality determines longevity.

 Leather is slightly more forgiving.
 Because leather is considerably less porous than open-weave fabrics, gently mopping the spill goes a long way towards treating it.
 Taking good pre-emptive care of your leather will also go a long way towards ease of treating spills.
 When your leather is buffed, spills are less likely to get soaked into the pores.
 Additionally, different kinds of leather will take on different patinas over time.
 Casey and Bridget of the DIY playbook appreciate that the full aniline leather on the Sven sofa is meant to wear in and give a vintage look.
 Such flexibility makes it easy to introduce to a decor scheme… and a toddler.